bradygaster-zz/extending-vscode-talk/readme.md

 ```

 5. Debug the extension
-6. Open the **target-extension** target project in the debugging instance
+6. Open the **target-workspace** target project in the debugging instance
-7. Use the two snippets to extend the **target-extension** project
+7. Use the two snippets to extend the **target-workspace** project
-8. Debug the **target-extension** to show the message appearing in the development instance
+8. Debug the **target-workspace** to show the message appearing in the development instance

 ## Commands